james-freitas/skel-spring3-hibernate4-dbcp-insecure/README.md

 6. Click in *Browse Workspace* and select the your project
 7. In Name specify **<Project-Name> - Run Tomcat Without Downloads**
 7. Click *Run*
-8. After that the configuration link will be available in the Run icon
+8. After the Maven processing, access the web application in **http://localhost:8080/sphidb**
-9. Access the web application in **http://localhost:8080/sphidb**
+9. Afterwards the configuration link will be available in the Run icon on Eclipse IDE

 Next time you run the application you may use for step 5:
 * **-o tomcat:run**